radiovisual/birdwatch/readme.md

 The number of seconds to wait before the cache updates again.
 The default is 10 minutes (600 seconds)

 **Tip:** Update your cache frequently, but not frequently enough to hit any [Twitter API Rate Limits](https://dev.twitter.com/rest/public/rate-limits).

 ##### tweetPatchOptions

 Type: `object`<br>
 Default: `{stripTrailingUrl: true, hrefProps: 'target="_blank"'}`

 The [tweet-patch](https://github.com/radiovisual/tweet-patch) options you want to pass to Birdwatch.
 This will affect how the final `html` property on the returned/cached tweets will be processed.
-By default, Birdwatch removed the trailing url that
+By default, Birdwatch removes the trailing url that
-Twitter adds to the end of the `text` property, and forces all converted urls to open up in a new tab.
+Twitter adds to the end of the `text` property when media was attached to the tweet.
+Since the media url can't render in a text-based tweet, Birdwatch removes the unneeded trailing url.

 ##### server